SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletshiny.md

 ---
+editor_options:
+  chunk_output_type: console
 ---

 ## Leaflet in shiny

-Add even more interactivity and customization to leaflet maps by incorporating them into [RShiny](https://shiny.rstudio.com/) applications.
+Incorporating leaflet maps into [RShiny](https://shiny.rstudio.com/) applications allows for creating more customized interactivity using R code.

 As you may have learned in the [Shiny lesson](https://cyberhelp.sesync.org/basic-Shiny-lesson/), the app comprises a *user interface* object that defines how it appears, and a *server* object that defines how it behaves.